cloeav/PPD/README.md

 For this project, a standard smartphone camera was used to obtain video footage of a person's face standing in front of a white wall.
 The videos were taken under proper lighting conditions.

 ### 2. Face detection
 In this application, a Haar cascade classifier was utilized to detect frontal faces in each video frame.
 The cascade classifier is built upon Haar-like features and the AdaBoost algorithm.
+The Haar cascade classifier is a machine learning-based object detection algorithm.
+It uses Haar-like features, which are simple rectangular features calculated by comparing pixel intensities in different image regions.
+These features capture local intensity variations and can be efficiently calculated using integral images.

 OpenCV offers a range of pre-trained Haar cascade classifiers, and in this particular instance, the **'haarcascade_frontalface_default.xml'** was employed.
 In addition, the **detectMultiScale()** function was used to obtain the coordenates of the rectangles containing the detected fases (ROI).
 The parameters used in this function were:

 **_- image:_** The input frame in grayscale format.